mateuszbugaj/GenericI2C/README.md

 # GenericI2C

-A bit-banged implementation of the I2C protocol for receivers and transmitters.
-Uses basic HAL library to operate microcontroller pins.
+A software-based implementation of the I2C protocol for receivers and transmitters.
+Uses basic HAL library implementation to manage bus on the selected platform.
 Doesn't use timers and ISR. </br>
 Max speed of 2 bytes per second without logging.</br>
 Currently works with 4 GPIO pins per microcontroler (2 for input and output).